-Comorbid conditions the patient has at the start of the episode of care.
+Description: Comorbid conditions the patient has at the start of the episode of care.

-One or more of the following:
+Document: One or more of the following:

-A mental condition, in particular; PTSD, Anxiety, Depression, Other (specify 'other' in free text)
+A mental condition, in particular; PTSD, Anxiety, Depression, Other

+(specify 'other' in free text)

 Arthritis (including Rheumatoid/Osteoarthritis)

-Muscle, bone and joint problems other than arthritis

-(including Osteoporosis, Fibromyalgia)
+Muscle, bone and joint problems other than arthritis (including Osteoporosis, Fibromyalgia)

 Heart and circulation problems

 (including Heart Disease, Pacemaker, Blood Disease) in particular; High

 Blood Pressure, High Cholesterol

 Diabetes

 Digestive problems

 (including IBS, GORD, Stomach Ulcers, Reflux, Bowel Disease)

 Respiratory problems

 (including Asthma, Lung Disease, COPD, Sleep Apnoea)

 Neurological problems

 (including Stroke, Epilepsy, Multiple Sclerosis, Parkinson's Disease)

 Cancer

 Liver, Kidney and Pancreas problems

 (including pancreatitis, Kidney Disease)

 Thyroid problems

 (including Hyperactive and Hypoactive Thyroid, Graves' Disease)

 Any other medical conditions (specify in free text)

-Episode end date

-The date the patient's episode of care at the pain management service ends.
-The episode ends when:

-- the patient is discharged; or - there is no intention to continue active treatment at the pain service.
+Episode end date Description: The date the patient's episode of care at the pain management service ends.
+The episode ends when: the patient is discharged; or there is no intention to continue active treatment at the pain service.
 Active treatment refers to a period of relatively intensive intervention, such as a group pain program or series of individual appointments.
 Periodic review of a patient is not considered active treatment.
 Examples of an episode end include when a group pain program ends and there is no intention to continue active treatment, or when the treating clinician begins to taper individual appointments.
 The date the episode ends.
+Document: Clinical Reference Manual NZ V2 -

+Episode end mode

 Description: The reason the episode of care ends.

+Document: One of the following:

 Treatment complete - self management/referral to primary care

 Referral to another pain service

 Patient discontinued by choice

 Died

-Active treatment complete - ongoing review
+Active treatment completed - ongoing review

 Referral did not proceed to episode start

-Lost to contact/Not to follow up
+Lost to contact/Not to follow-up

-The option 'Active treatment completed - ongoing review' may be selected for patients who have completed treatment but have not been discharged from the pain management service.
+The option "Active treatment completed (ongoing review)" may be selected for patients who have completed treatment but have not been discharged from the pain management service.
 These patients may have periodical appointments at the pain service (e.g. six monthly) but are not undergoing active treatment and there is no intention to collect further patient-reported outcome measures.